Trean Insurance Group Begins U.S. IPO Effort (Pending:TIG)

 According to a 2019 market research report gleaned from Fitch Ratings, the 2020 property & casualty insurance market in the U.S. was expected to see 4.4% written premium growth on a direct basis and 3.9% net.

-The report, which was prepared before the onset of the Covid19 pandemic, expected pricing growth to 'modestly outpace loss costs in 2020, contributing to the slight improvement in underwriting results.'
+The report, which was prepared before the onset of the COVID-19 pandemic, expected pricing growth to 'modestly outpace loss costs in 2020, contributing to the slight improvement in underwriting results.'

 The report suggested that rate hikes would continue for 'the next year or two' for most lines.

-Also, a report by Willis Towers Watson said it expected price increases to continue, but 'a more orderly market to emerge by mid-2020, especially for property.'Needless to say, the Covid19 pandemic has likely thrown a wrench into those expectations for continued price hikes, especially in the hospitality, healthcare and education sectors where the majority of layoffs have occurred.
+Also, a report by Willis Towers Watson said it expected price increases to continue, but 'a more orderly market to emerge by mid-2020, especially for property.
+'Needless to say, the COVID-19 pandemic has likely thrown a wrench into those expectations for continued price hikes, especially in the hospitality, healthcare and education sectors where the majority of layoffs have occurred.

 Major competitive or other industry participants include: